oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 The two main types of nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
 DNA is the genetic material found in all living organisms, ranging from single-celled bacteria to multicellular mammals.
-It is found in the nucleus of eukaryotes and in the organelles, chloroplasts, and mitochondria.
+It is found in the nucleus of eukaryotes and the organelles, chloroplasts, and mitochondria.
 In prokaryotes, the DNA is not enclosed in a membranous envelope.

 The entire genetic content of a cell is known as its genome, and the study of genomes is genomics.